suryanshsingh2001/peerlist/README.md

 - [ ] Follow best practices for web accessibility.
 - [ ] Include visually appealing elements with micro-interactions.
 - [ ] Maintain consistent application state throughout the user experience.
+- [ ] Allow abtraction to extend more question types in the future.

 ### Extra Features